FarmBot/Farmbot-Web-App/README.md

 }
 ```

 **Important:** The response is provided as JSON for human readability.
-For you `Authorization` header, you will only be using `data.token.encoded`.
+For your `Authorization` header, you will only be using `data.token.encoded`.
 In this example, it's the string starting with `eyJ0eXAiOiJ...`

 ## Via CURL